Skip to footer content

 • Click on a row's heading to select it.

-• Drag the mouse across the row headings to select multiple adjacent rows.
-Alternatively, select the last row while holding down the Shift key after selecting the first row.
+• Drag the mouse across row headings to select multiple adjacent rows.
+Alternatively, select the last row while holding down Shift after selecting the first row.

-• Hold down the Ctrl key while clicking on the headings of additional rows you want to select when choosing non-contiguous rows by selecting the first row's heading first.
+• Hold down Ctrl while clicking on additional row headings when choosing non-contiguous rows after selecting the first row's heading.

 After selecting the rows, choose one of the following options:

-It is also possible to hide rows in Excel using the Ribbon button located at the top of the Excel sheet.
+You can also hide rows in Excel using the Ribbon button located at the top of the Excel sheet.
+This method is particularly useful when you're already working with other formatting options or when teaching new users who prefer visual interfaces.

 Step 1: Click the Format button in the Cells group under the Home tab.